Fatal Fury: Legend of the Hungry Wolf: Plot

 When Geese learns that the brothers are entering the tournament, he sets a trap for them.
 He has Lily deliver poisoned champagne to Terry before his fight, but she fails because of her feelings towards him, as he is the only one who has seen her true self and might redeem her of her former sins.
 Terry defeats his opponent, Richard Meyer, and makes it to the final fight with his brother Andy.
 As the fight starts, Joe notices a man who tries to assassinate the Bogards and takes the bullet intended for them.
-With the help of Lily, the three escape the tournament, but Lily cannot leave in time, so Geese tosses her off a window with a projectile.
-The dying Lily again asks him for forgiveness over Jeff's death, and Terry reassures her that he's never blamed anyone but Geese for it, and she dies with a smile.
+With the help of Lily, the three escape the tournament, but Geese tosses her off a window with his Reppuken wave technique.
+A dying Lily asks him again for forgiveness over Jeff's death, and Terry reassures her that he's never blamed anyone, but Geese, for it, and she dies with a smile.

 Tung is seriously injured by Billy Kane and hospitalized in a coma.
 Andy, angered by Tung's injuries, sets off to Geese's lair with Joe.
 Tung emerges from his coma and teaches Terry the Hurricane Punch, but the effort of demonstrating it kills him.

 Andy and Joe battle their way to Geese, but neither are strong enough to defeat him.
-Terry arrives and attacks Geese using his new technique, Senpuken, which barely has an effect.
+Terry arrives and attacks Geese using his new technique, which barely has an effect.
 He absorbs more energy and ends up with a new technique, the Hurricane Kick, which defeats Geese.
 Later, Terry, Andy and Joe meet up at Jeff Bogard's grave before going their separate ways.